Wisdom Teeth Wisdom

 - Assessment of the tooth space requirement, we inform you whether the teeth’s arrival are going to be easy or difficult and explain strategies to deal with the situation.

 - We metaphorically (and if necessary literally) hold your hand through the entire experience, and pride ourselves on our gentle but effective local anaesthesia with nitrous oxide conscious sedation available if requested.

-- We believe the selection of the right pain relief/analgesia regime relative to the degree of difficulty of the tooth removal helps to assure immediate effective pain relief and a fast post-operative transition into the recovery phase.
+- We believe the selection of the right post-treatment pain relief/analgesia regime relative to the degree of difficulty of the tooth removal, helps to assure immediate effective pain relief and a fast post-operative transition into the recovery phase.

-- Clear post-operative care instructions and care arrangements, which are vital for managing the “wisdom tooth journey”.
+- We give clear written post-operative care instructions and explain the care arrangements, which are vital for managing the “wisdom tooth journey”.

-We work to make your third molar experience a non-event, and just one of those milestones of life to journey past: we believe our careful assessment and sympathetic treatment approach can achieve this.
+We work and hope to make your third molar experience a non-event, and just one of those milestones of life to journey past: we believe our careful assessment and sympathetic treatment approach can achieve this.